minirust/minirust/spec/prelude/main.md

     Ub(String),
     /// The program was executed and the machine stopped without error.
     MachineStop,
+    /// The program terminated with a panic Abort(String),
     /// The program was ill-formed.
     IllFormed(String),
     /// The program did not terminate but no thread can make progress.